 What About The Florida Statute Of Limitations?

 Various states come with their own statute of limitations which state or stipulate differently.
 The Florida statute of limitations is one of these statutes.
-The statutes provide for a timeline as well as a deadline within which all the civil lawsuits are supposed to be filed.
+These statutes come with a timeline where you should file the civil lawsuits in.

 What this means is if you have a civil lawsuit that you wish to file but exceed the provided time then your lawsuit will remain banned.
 It does not matter how strong and appealing your case or even the circumstances involved.
 Once you exceed this timeline then your case or lawsuit remains banned no matter the circumstances involved.